-Advanced logic lets you create an unlimited number of if/then statements to assess a respondent's answers to different steps of your videoask before they are allowed to proceed.
+Advanced logic lets you create an unlimited number of if/then statements to assess a respondent's answers to different steps of your videoask before they proceed.

-In the following example we will configure advanced logic for a survey of interested homebuyers.
+In the following example, we'll set up advanced logic for a survey of interested homebuyers.
 Depending on their answers to questions about their budget, priorities when choosing a home, and when they're looking to buy, we'll prompt them with four different calls to action.

 Set up advanced logic

-With this videoask, the first three steps are used to qualify a potential homebuyer.
-Depending on how these three questions are answered, we will offer to either a) set up a call with an agent, b) schedule a virtual tour of a listing, or c) view listings that fit their criteria.
+In this videoask, the first three steps are used to qualify a potential homebuyer.
+Depending on how these three questions are answered, we will offer to either: a) set up a call with an agent, b) schedule a virtual tour of a listing, or c) view listings that fit their criteria.

 Let's see how to set this up:

 Click a step to edit it.
-Since we've already collected the necessary information from the first two steps, here I will be applying advanced logic to step 3.
+Since we've already collected the necessary information from the first two steps, here we'll be applying advanced logic to step 3.

-Now you will see a series of If/then statements for each option of this step.
+Now you'll see a series of If/then statements for each option of this step.

-Click the step number to Select which step you would like to include in your statement.
+Click the step number to Select which step you'd like to include in your statement.

-Note: In this dropdown you will only see the steps in your videoask that support conditional logic.
-These include the multiple choice, NPS, voice, and live call answer types.
+Note: In this dropdown, you'll only see the steps in your videoask that support conditional logic.
+These include the multiple choice, NPS®, voice, and live call answer types.
 Advanced logic is supported with multiple select for multiple choice answers.